mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

       Calling ``forkpty()`` in a subinterpreter is no longer supported (:exc:`RuntimeError` is raised).

-   .. versionchanged:: 3.12
-      If Python is able to detect that your process has multiple threads, this now raises a :exc:`DeprecationWarning`.
-See the longer explanation on :func:`os.fork`.

-   .. availability:: Unix, not WASI, not Android, not iOS.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. function:: kill(pid, sig, /)